hcp-uw/docs/docs/tech/templates/catalog.md

 ### React

-React is a popular JavaScript library for building user interfaces, particularly single-page applications where UI updates occur frequently.
+React is a popular JavaScript library for building interactive user interfaces, particularly single-page applications where UI updates occur frequently.
 React uses a declarative syntax, allowing developers to describe how the UI should look based on the application's state.
 React applications are typically composed of components, each managing its state and properties, enabling a modular and efficient approach to building interactive web applications.
 Additionally, React can be bundled and combined with other libraries and technologies, making it a versatile choice for frontend development.

 ### React Native